AirAsia to sell more stakes in non-flying businesses to fund dividends

-SINGAPORE (Reuters) - AirAsia Bhd (AIRA.KL) on Tuesday said it plans to sell more stakes in non-flying businesses to fund special dividends to shareholders, after announcing a new ground handling joint venture (JV) with Singapore’s SATS Ltd (SATS.SI).
+SINGAPORE, Oct 31 (Reuters) - AirAsia Bhd on Tuesday said it plans to sell more stakes in non-flying businesses to fund special dividends to shareholders, after announcing a new ground handling joint venture (JV) with Singapore’s SATS Ltd.

 The airline will also consider the sale of stakes in its food, engineering and duty free businesses in the future, although no talks on those have begun, Fernandes said.